Charged particle interference in Kerr-Newman spacetime based on teleparallel gravity: The energy and momentum in constant gravitational field

 In this appendix, we derive the expressions of $t_{AB}$, $\varphi_{AB}$, $\mathcal{E}$, and $\mathcal{L}$ given in Sec.~\ref{interference}.
 As for the first two quantities, we can take directly the result (73) in Ref.~\cite{Mo}.
-But here we would like to discuss a general constant gravitational field, then apply the results to the Kerr-Newman spacetime to find these quantities.
+But here we would like to discuss a constant gravitational field (a constant gravitational field means that we can always find a frame in which the metric does not depend on the time coordinate \cite{Landau:1975pou}), then apply the results to Kerr-Newman spacetime to find these quantities.